exetermcr/exetermcr.github.io/exeter-house.markdown

 <http://www.dailyinfo.co.uk/oxford/guide/taxi> (this website it worth browsing – it
 has a lot of useful information about living in Oxford).

-## Things you will pick up as you go along.
+## Things you will pick up as you go along

-### Lost cards/keys.
+### Lost cards/keys

 If you misplace your Bod card, you’ll have to contact the College Lodge.
 They can let you in (they have remote control of the electronic gate and doors), and can give you a temporary card.
-Lost Bod cards cost £10 to replace; contact the College Office at college.office@exeter.ox.ac.uk to arrange this.
-If you lose your room key, contact Jim Dobson (weekdays during office hours), Mahima Mitra (outside of Jim’s office hours), or the College Lodge in order to be given a replacement key.
+Lost Bod cards cost £10 to replace; contact the College Office at
+<college.office@exeter.ox.ac.uk> to arrange this.
+If you lose your room
+key, contact Jim Dobson (weekdays during office hours), Mahima Mitra (outside of Jim’s office hours), or the College Lodge in order to be given a replacement key.
 Contact details can be found at